hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 }
 ```

-Other types of messages have the followign content.
+Other types of messages have the following content.

 ```
 export interface PolicyMessageBody extends MessageBody {